Luis Robert drives in 4 to power White Sox past Royals - NewsBreak

 Bennett Sousa (2-0) earned the win in relief.
 Liam Hendriks earned his 12th save.
 He saved all three White Sox wins in the series.

-Gabe Speier (0-1) took the loss for Kansas City, allowing a run and three hits in just 1/3 of an inning.
+Gabe Speier (0-1) took the loss for Kansas City, allowing a run and three hits in just one-third of an inning.

 The White Sox scored at least five runs for just the ninth time in their 38 games, but they could have had more.
 They left eight runners on base in the first four innings, a total of 11 in the game.

 The Royals jumped on the board in the first.
-Bobby Witt Jr. beat the relay to first on a potential inning-ending double play ball, then Hunter Dozier drove him home with a two-run homer.
-Nicky Lopez drove in Kyle Isbel for the third run in the second.
+Bobby Witt Jr. beat the relay to first on a potential inning-ending double-play ball, then Hunter Dozier drove him home with a two-run homer.
+Nicky Lopez (double) drove in Kyle Isbel for the third run in the second.

 Chicago tied it in the sixth on another RBI single by Robert.
 They grabbed the lead an inning later on an RBI single by pinch-hitter Adam Engel, scoring AJ Pollock, who led off the inning with a single.

-Note: EditorsNote: Tweaks in 4th-6th-8th grafs; Added missing “as” in 7th graf